-2020 was a crazy year for the market.
-We saw the most dramatic monthly range that SPX has ever seen.
-We saw choppiness as the market was unsure which way it would continue to head during the pandemic year.
+The year 2020 was crazy for the market.
+We saw the most dramatic monthly range that the S&P 500 (SPX) has ever seen.
+We saw choppiness as the market was unsure which way it would continue during the pandemic.
 Then we saw a strong recovery bringing us back to new all time highs.
-Moves that used to take 5-10 years for the movement and range to occur, happened within less than a year.
+Moves that used to take 5-10 years for the movement and range to occur happened in record time.

-Last year there were some technicals that popped up showing when to buy back in, and if you did and held, you found 2020 to be a great year.
-There were also some individual symbols that gave excellent buy back in symbols.
-When everything lines up on my charts to create these signals, I call them “The Perfect Setups” because it is the perfect time to jump into the trade.
-Last year, TSLA had this perfect setup on the Weekly Time Frame.
-If you were an Options Gold Room member, then you heard me talk about this entry like a broken record.
+In 2020, there were definitely technical indicators that signaled when to buy back in, and if you followed those indicators and saw those signals, you had some well timed trades.
+I know some people who did buy, and held, and they found 2020 to be a great year.
+One of the symbols that gave excellent buy back indicators signals was Tesla (TSLA), and it fit the profile of what I call a “perfect setup.”
+Let’s take a look at this TSLA trade.
+You can see in the chart, TSLA had this perfect setup on the Weekly Time Frame.
+If you were an Options Gold Room member at the time, then you heard me talk about this entry like a broken record.

-Instead of Buying and holding for the move, which itself would have created huge profits, I pivoted to smaller trades, but multiple of them throughout the bullish trend.
-This allowed me to stay within my Risk tolerance, and trade within my smaller capital accounts, while still allowing myself to take part in some of the big wins.
-This was done by taking advantage of the Butterfly Strategies.
-By using these strategies and compounding on them, I was able to stay with low risk, high reward trades, and oftentimes was in and out in a day -no more than a week and a half.
+Instead of buying and holding for the move, which itself would have created huge profits, I pivoted to smaller trades – multiple of them throughout the bullish trend.
+This allowed me to stay within my risk tolerance, and trade within my smaller capital accounts, while still allowing myself to take part in some of the big wins.

-Going into 2021, keep your eye out for these Perfect Setups in your account.
+Going forward in your trading career, keep your eye out for these perfect setups in your account.
 If you have a large account that can hold shares on long far out calls, look to buy and hold.
-If you have a smaller account, however, consider taking a look at adding Butterflies to your toolbox.
-They can allow for those great profit potentials while still being low risk and sometimes a forgiving strategy to use.
+If you have a smaller account, however, consider taking a look at adding butterflies to your toolbox.
+Regardless if we are in a pandemic, a recession, or a depression these strategies can improve your profit potential while staying low risk.